mikeqin2/mikeqin2/README.md

 ### Hi there 👋

+My name is Mike Qin.
+I am a MS student in Computer Science at UIUC.

+A majority of my work is currently being done in a private repo at a library for task and motion planning, PPL.
+An open-source version of the library can be found [here](https://gitlab.engr.illinois.edu/parasol-group/parasol/open-ppl).

 <!--
 **mikeqin2/mikeqin2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.